mahmoud/clastic/README.rst

   middleware.
 See Middleware_ for more information.
 - **Clastic built-ins** - Special arguments that are always made available by Clastic.
-These arguments are also reserved, and conflicting names will raise an exception.
-A list of these arguments and their meanings is below.
+These arguments are also reserved, and conflicting names will raise an exception. `A list of these arguments and their meanings is below.`_

 .. _mentioned above: Resources_

-Reserved arguments
-""""""""""""""""""
+__ `Reserved arguments`_

+List of built-ins
+"""""""""""""""""

-Clastic provides a small, but powerful set of built-in arguments for every occasion:
+Clastic provides a small, but powerful set of six built-in arguments for every occasion.
+These arguments are reserved by Clastic, so know them well.

 ``request``
    Probably the most commonly used built-in, ``request`` is the